NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 This is because actual CO2 value will be more.

-It is impossible for users to know if measurements are reliable when they cannot tell if CO2 is present during inspiration!
+It is impossible for users to know if each measurement is reliable when the design is incapable of assuring them the CO2 level is indeed zero during the inspiration phase

-Measurements are invalid when CO2 is present during inspiration, but CO2 is not measured during this period
+Measurements are invalid when CO2 is present during inspiration, but the design does not measure CO2 level during this period!

 As seen from the duty cycle, there is no measurement being made during the inspiration phase, how does the manufacturer assure measurement accuracy?
-The specified measurement tolerance has no meaning for the users!
+The specified measurement tolerance is conditional and has no meaning for the users!

-Since the users are also not alerted on screen there is no CO2 measurement being made during the inspiration phase, they are unknowingly made to take on unnecessary risk.
+In addition, since the users are not alerted on screen there is no CO2 measurement being made during the inspiration phase, they are unknowingly made to take on an unnecessary risk.

 For example, semi-quantitative methodology can be used as a simple estimation tool for obtaining the numerical value of End-tidal Carbon Dioxide level (etCO2).